Topics in the Article:

 The correct herbal program will restore rapid and deep sleep naturally.
 Providing all influencing factors are managed properly, such a program will result in a permanent restoration of sound sleep habits.

-8) Digestive Weaknesses – Antibiotic use will weaken digestive processes resulting in tendencies toward yeast overgrowth, acid reflux, heartburn, belching, gas, bloated belly, fuzzy brain, and difficulty digesting proteins and dairy products.
-When oils, fats and dairy become difficult to digest (common when the spleen is blown out by sweets, alcohol or stimulants) swollen sinuses can result promoting sleep apnea and snoring, further interfering with sleep (yours and others!).
+Antibiotic use will weaken digestive processes resulting in tendencies toward yeast overgrowth, acid reflux, heartburn, belching, gas, bloated belly, fuzzy brain, and difficulty digesting proteins & dairy products.
+When oils, fats, and dairy become difficult to digest (common when the spleen is blown out by sweets, alcohol or stimulants) swollen sinuses can result promoting sleep apnea and snoring, further interfering with sleep (yours and others!).

 Nature has provided us with bitter herbs and digestive spices to improve the effectiveness of our own body's bile & digestive enzyme production processes (thus the Digestive Bitters herbal formula).

-9) Respiratory Weaknesses and Oxygen Exchange – The condition of our adrenals and spleen influence the effectiveness of our heart, our lungs and our oxygen exchange efficiency.
+The condition of our adrenals and spleen influence the effectiveness of our heart, our lungs, and our oxygen exchange efficiency.
 Diet and hydration play a major role in respiratory efficiency (thus our recommendation of 1-2 quarts of mineralized water each day).

 Clear sinus and respiratory passageways naturally lead to improved oxygenation of the body, promoting a quality night's sleep.

-Nature has provided us with specific herbs which provide nourishing influences for the adrenals and spleen, both of which produce regulatory or strengthening influences for the heart and lungs (thus the Spleen Builder and the Kidney & Adrenal Builder formulas).
+Nature has provided us with specific herbs which provide nourishing influences for the adrenals and spleen, both of which produce regulatory or strengthening influences for the heart and lungs (thus the Spleen Builder, the Kidney & Adrenal Builder, and Lung Support formulas).

-10) Home and Environmental Toxins – Radiation, heavy metals, dental fillings, mold, medical diagnostic procedures, medications, effects of surgeries, wireless technology, cell phones, smart meters, electrical wiring circling the room, night lights, etc. are common contributing causes of insomnia.
+Radiation, heavy metals, dental fillings, mold, medical diagnostic procedures, medications, effects of surgeries, wireless technology, cell phones, smart meters, electrical wiring circling the room, night lights, etc. are common contributing factors to insomnia.

-11) Life Stress and Worry – The adrenals are one of the body's main stress responders, so when we perceive stress, cortisol levels rise.
-The main purpose of cortisol is to awaken the mind and prepare the body for action, thus its activity at night results in the inability to quiet the mind or sleep.
+The adrenals are one of the body's main stress responders, so when we perceive stress, cortisol levels rise.
+The main purpose of cortisol is to increase mental alertness and prepare the body for the flight-or-flight action, thus its activity at night results in the inability to quiet the mind for sleep.

 It is also possible the additional amount of reflected light from the sun in the full moon is affecting the pineal gland (which is responsible for the production of melatonin at night).
 Sleeping in a fully darkened room may help, but there are clearly other factors at play causing emergency rooms to load up during that phase of the moon.